cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)

 #### GWS.CALENDAR.1.2v0.1
-External sharing options for secondary calendars SHALL be configured to "Only free/busy information (hide event details)" to restrict information sharing and prevent data leakage.
+External sharing options for secondary calendars SHALL be configured to "Only free/busy information (hide event details)."

 - Rationale
   - Prevent data leakage by restricting the amount of information that is externally viewable when a user shares their calendar with someone external to your organization.